EDiLD/edild.github.com/_posts/2013-06-19-quant-ecotox-18.md

 Hard acids preferentially bind to O or N, soft acids to S, and the borderline ions form stable complexes with S, O, or N (Ownby and Newman, 2003).

-In this example the softness of 20 metal ions is given, as well as associated toxicity data (EC50 values from a bacterial assay).
+In this example, the softness of 20 metal ions is given, as well as associated toxicity data (EC50 values from a bacterial assay).

 We want to relate softness to toxicity by a linear model.